oskarpearson/airbrake-docs/jekyll/_docs/integrations/third-party-integrations-with-airbrake.md

 description: Third party integrations with Airbrake
 ---

-There are several unofficial integrations the you can integrate with your Airbrake projects other than our [in-house integrations](/docs/integrations)?
-Here you'll find a list of third-party integrations that leverages Airbrake's webhook integration to bring you extended functionality.
+Interested in other integrations that you can use with your Airbrake projects other than our [official, in-house integrations](/docs/integrations)?
+Here you'll find a list of unofficial, third-party integrations that leverage Airbrake's webhooks to bring you extended functionality.

 ## Third-party integrations
 - **DataDog** (cloud monitoring) - [setup guide](http://docs.datadoghq.com/integrations/airbrake/)